Presenting higher stacks as simplicial schemes: Introduction

 and also to define the simplicial category of geometric stacks.
 Anyone wishing to make comparisons with \cite{lurie} should also read Remark \ref{cflurie} for differences in terminology.

 Section \ref{qucohsn} is dedicated to studying quasi-coherent sheaves.
-The equivalence between Cartesian quasi-coherent sheaves on an Artin $n$-hypergroupoid and quasi-coherent sheaves on the associated $n$-geometric Artin stack amounts to little more than cohomological descent.
+The equivalence between Cartesian quasi-coherent sheaves on an $n$-hypergroupoid and quasi-coherent sheaves on the associated $n$-geometric stack amounts to little more than cohomological descent.
 Inverse images of sheaves are easily understood in terms of this comparison.
-However, direct images and derived direct images prove far more complicated, and an explicit description is given in \S \ref{directsn}.
+However, (derived) direct images prove far more complicated, and an explicit description is given in \S \ref{directsn}.